MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 ---
-title: Add an action in a Journey
+title: Add an action in a journey
-description: An overview of possible actions you can do in a journey in Dynamics 365 Customer Insights - Journeys. ms.date: 09/12/2024 ms.topic: article
+description: An overview of possible actions you can do in a journey in Dynamics 365 Customer Insights - Journeys. ms.date: 10/25/2024 ms.topic: article
 author: colinbirkett
 ms.author: colinbirkett